 Instructor: "You gotta keep going, Amanda.
 Hunter I wanna see clean shots from you.
 No messy hits; it will end badly if you keep throwing these random punches."

-Amanda, still crying, launched her arm out as hard as she could, in attempt to push her way out of the corner.
+Amanda's tears quickly turned to rage.
+She launched her arm out as hard as she could, trying to push her way out of the corner.
 She kept hitting and hitting until Hunter fell back and began to cry too.
 The buzzer rang, finishing the match.

 They both turned away from each other, flustered with emotion.
-Their faces were red.
-When they both calmed down and stepped out of the ring, Amanda turned around to Hunter and offered her hand out to help him stand up.
-He was still overwhelmed, but took her hand and squeezed it hard out of anger.
+Their faces were red, and Amanda's curly hair completely came undone from her ponytail.
+Amanda caught her breath while wiping away the leftover tears, and went over to Hunter.
+She offered her hand out to help him stand up.
+He was still red in the face, but took her hand and squeezed it hard out of anger.
 She pulled him up, ignoring his glares, and stated:

 Amanda: "See, I can live a little."